Pisarskij/library_service_project/README.md

 ```
 You can now access the API at `http://127.0.0.1:8000/`.

-2. If you need to start Stripe listen (if you have another IP it can be change)
+2. You need to start Stripe listen to correctly Payment creation (if you have another IP it can be change)
 ```bash
 stripe listen --forward-to 127.0.0.1:8000/webhook
 ```